mehdi-kha/xr-dominos/README.md

 # Jenkins
 You can build the project with Jenkins, by calling the methods implemented in the Builder class from the Jenkins Job.
 See https://fadhilnoer.medium.com/automating-unity-builds-part-1-ba0c60e8d06b for a setup example

+# Why are there many rigs?
+I have faced some issues having hand tracking working with the Quest 1 and the new Oculus Interaction SDK / Unity versions.
+Hence using controllers in Editor for debugging and hands on the device.